4.4. Law of Total Probability and Bayes’ Rule

 \[P(A_i|B) = \frac{P(A_i \cap B)}{P(B)} = \frac{P(A_i \cap B)}{\sum_{j=1}^{n} P(B|A_j)P(A_j)} = \frac{P(B|A_i)P(A_i)}{\sum_{j=1}^{n} P(B|A_j)P(A_j)}\]

-• Secon equality: Law of Total Probability for the denominator
+• Second equality: Law of Total Probability for the denominator

 Example💡: Bayes’ Rule

 The Indianapolis example is continued.
-Knowing that it didn’t rain on the day they went to Indianapolis, find the probability that it was Friday.
+Knowing that it didn’t rain on the day Glen and Jia went to Indianapolis, find the probability that this was Friday.

 \[P(Fri|R') = \frac{P(Fri \cap R')}{P(R')} = \frac{P(Fri \cap R')}{1 - P(R)} = \frac{11/120}{1 - 0.3} \approx 0.131\]